Inattentive ADHD: An In-Depth Examination

 Other effective treatments include behavioral therapy, coaching, and lifestyle changes.

 Behavioral therapy provides individuals with practical solutions to improve organization, time management, and attention skills, as well as improve mental health in general.
+Nowadays there are numerous great apps available for this.

 - Cognitive-behavioral therapy (CBT) is commonly used to help recognize unhelpful thought patterns and develop coping strategies to overcome challenges associated with inattention and impulsivity.